Volker Straus: Biography

 Among Straus's technical achievements was devising an electrical series connection of a side-by-side pairing of two Neumann microphones (omni and cardioid) to create a broad or wide cardioid directional characteristic as a spot microphone, known as the 'Straus Paket'.

 Later in his career, teaching also became important to Volker Straus.
-He taught the Tonmeister craft at the College of Music ETI in Detmold, Germany.
+He taught the Tonmeister craft at the College of Music ETI in Detmold, Germany and at the Royal Conservatory in The Hague (The Netherlands).
 Plans are underway to publish his authoritative text on both the technical and diplomatic aspects of the Tonmeister's role.

 The stories about Straus' abilities to recognize an outstanding potential recording venue are legendary.
 Once he was asked to assess a church in Switzerland as a possible recording site.
 Straus walked into the church briskly and proceeded to its physical center.
 Then he stamped his foot on the floor just once, listened to the reverberation, and promptly walked out, saying.
 "This will do very nicely".
 According to those involved in the project, it did.